auNLP/mdwikiNLP/classroom_materials/class_01/class_01.md

  - Install git and make a GitHub account

 The above are not mandatory, but recommended for following the course

 ---

+## Plan for Class
+This class will focus on setting everything up for the semester, thus is it extremely important you do the setup before class.
+If there is any issues this will be the class where we have the time to deal with them.

+1.  [setup a virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/), but feel free to do it beforehand see setup guide below
+2. We will install the required packages, again feel free to do it beforehand see below
+3. Look at VS code so everyone is familiar with the setup
+4. We will make sure everyone reacquaint themselves with using git for version control (in the context of VS code)
+5. If we have the time run example code on Zipf’s Law which will include
+    1. General idea of how we process language
+    2. Introduction to python script structure
+    3. Introduction to the use of VS Code in a workflow
+    4. Look into linguistic feature which might be relevant for predicting a bestseller?
+        1. Word frequency and inverse word frequency
+        2. The use of “the”?

+---